Inductive biases in deep learning models for weather prediction: Key design elements

 When predicting atmospheric fields, the targets usually are continuous variables distributed over space and time.
 The standard approach to calculate the loss with respect to the objective is to discretise the target values in space and time via a spatiotemporal grid or mesh.
 Losses then typically target minimising a distance between the predicted and true data values, averaged over discretised space and time.
 Standard distance measures on real numbers are the L1- and L2-norm, that is, mean-absolute error (MAE) and mean-squared error (MSE), respectively.
-From a Bayesian optimisation perspective, the choice of norm relates to an assumption about the distribution of measurement noise or forecast uncertainty \cite{bishop_pattern_2006}.
-That is, under the assumption of Gaussian noise, the MSE is appropriate, whereas if we expect heavy tailed noise following a Laplace distribution, the MAE is adequate.
-Among the reviewed models, and in DLWPs in general, the MSE is the predominantly employed loss function.
-It finds application in W21, P22, K22, and H22, differing only in the forecast horizon, that is, the temporal extent of the loss computation.
-R21's generative method differs in that it produces an ensemble of forecasts, where the mean of the ensemble is optimised to match the ground truth via the MSE.
+However, there does not appear to be a large difference resulting from the choice of the loss, with larger differences being induced by the temporal extent of the loss computation and variable-specific normalisations that account for the differences in variable scales.

-Regardless of which pixel-wise metric is applied exactly, it is necessary to account for the fact that each variable will have its characteristic value range.
-In weather prediction, these ranges often depend on geographical location and pressure level.
-If these differences are not accounted for by appropriate normalisation, the loss will be dominated by the variables with the largest value ranges.
-K22, for example, re-scaled each variable to unit variance with respect to its 3-hour temporal difference, averaged over space and time.
-The most recent work in \cite{lam_graphcast_2022} follows a similar approach to support uniform model performance across variables.
-Further, the loss function of global forecasts is commonly re-scaled per spatial location to account for differences in area per pixel induced by the sphere to grid mapping in, e.g., ERA5.
+An important insight in the design of DLWP loss functions has been that variable scales depend on geographical location and pressure level and if these differences are not normalised, the loss is dominated by the variables with the largest magnitudes. \cite{keisler_forecasting_2022} re-scaled each variable to unit variance with respect to its 3-hour temporal difference, averaged over space and time and noted that this had a large impact on overall model performance, a finding that was later corroborated by the authors of Stormer.
+Furthermore, the loss function of global forecasts is commonly re-scaled per spatial location to account for differences in area per pixel induced by the sphere to grid mapping as in ERA5.
+This spatial rescaling usually takes the form of the cosine of the latitude in models that utilise a rectangular grid, but is not necessary in e.g. CubedSphereNet and addressed by a geometry-dependent weighting in Spherical-FourCastNet.